Edmonton EcoPark

-EcoPark is a waste-to-energy plant which burns waste from several London boroughs to provide electricity for the National Grid.
+Edmonton EcoPark is a waste-to-energy plant which burns waste from several London boroughs to provide electricity for the National Grid.
 It is located on the River Lee Navigation and bordered by the North Circular Road, in Edmonton in the London Borough of Enfield.
-It is also known as Edmonton EcoPark (formerly Edmonton Incinerator, and later as London Ecopark).
+It is also known as Edmonton EcoPark.

 History

 The facility was commissioned (began operations) in 1971, by the Greater London Council.
 The building is of metal sheet clad construction with a 100 m reinforced concrete chimney.
 It was described by Bridget Cherry as being, "on the edge of the marshes, in a setting that enhances its impressive scale.
 Vast box-like forms clad in corrugated metal sheeting, pale grey and dark grey, approached by two big ramps on tapering piers.
 Huge cylindrical concrete chimney containing two flues."

-The incinerator is currently Britain's largest and it handles unrecycled waste from seven London Boroughs: Barnet, Camden, Enfield, Islington, Hackney, Haringey, and Waltham Forest.
+The incinerator was Britain's largest, handling unrecycled waste from seven London Boroughs: Barnet, Camden, Enfield, Islington, Hackney, Haringey, and Waltham Forest.
 The waste is converted into carbon dioxide, bottom ash, air pollution control residue, and other flue gases.
 55 megawatts (MW) of electricity are generated, sufficient power to meet the needs of 24,000 households.

 In early 2002, plans were rejected for a large expansion of the waste-to-energy facility, which would have made it the largest household waste incinerator in Europe.
 Permissions had been granted by both the Environment Agency and Enfield Council, but on 23 May 2002, Energy Minister Brian Wilson refused the plans on the basis of the 2000 Waste Strategy.

-In January 2021, Taylor Woodrow Construction started work on an expansion of the facility known as "EcoPark South": the new plant, with a capacity to recover 135,000 tonnes of material each year, is due to be completed in 2023.
+In January 2021, Taylor Woodrow Construction started work on an expansion of the facility known as "EcoPark South": the new plant, with a capacity to recover 135,000 tonnes of material each year, was due to be completed in 2023.
+The resource recovery facility and an EcoPark visitor centre were completed on budget, but costs on a larger contract for an energy recovery facility rose from £1.2bn to £1.5bn, due to construction material and wage inflation.
+Completion of the project by Acciona, originally scheduled for 2025, was delayed to 2027.